-The causes leading to poverty in Bible times are many and varied.
-Some end up being poor because of destruction of their harvest by a natural disaster.
+Some people end up being poor because of the destruction of their harvest by a natural disaster.
 A large fire may cause the loss of a family's home and livelihood.
-After the death of her husband, a woman might find she has very little money and no family to help her.
-Without parents or other adults to take care of them, an orphaned child becomes destitute through circumstances beyond their control.
-Still others are poor because they are sick or are born with or acquire handicaps that prohibit them from making a living.
+After the death of a husband, a widow might find she has very little money and no family to help her.
+Without parents, an orphaned child becomes destitute and poor through circumstances beyond their control.
+Still others have poverty overtake them due to sickness or handicaps that prohibit them from making money.

 God's will is for us to develop a heart of compassion for the poor and distressed and to, when possible, supply them with the necessities of life.
 These necessities include food, shelter, and clothing.
 Jesus taught that even if our enemy is in need of life's basic essentials that we should still help him or her (Matthew 5:44 - 45).

-Scripture offers us principles regarding treatment of the poor.
-For example, although God does not show partiality because someone is needy (Exodus 23:3, 30:15, Ephesians 6:9), He is very concerned for their rights.
-He does not want anyone, especially people in high-ranking positions of leadership, to oppress or otherwise take advantage of the needy as many have done (Isaiah 3:14 - 15, Jeremiah 5:28, Ezekiel 22:29, Zechariah 7:10).
-In fact, God considers even mocking the less fortunate as mocking HIM when he states, "He who mocks the poor reproaches his Maker" (Proverbs 17:5).
+The Bible offers us principles regarding treatment of the poor.
+For example, although God does not show partiality because someone is needy (Exodus 23:3, Ephesians 6:9), He is concerned for their rights.
+He does not want anyone, especially leaders, to take advantage of the needy (Isaiah 3:14 - 15, Jeremiah 5:28, Ezekiel 22:29).
+In fact, the Lord considers those who mock the destitute as mocking him, "He who mocks the poor reproaches his Maker" (Proverbs 17:5).

-In the Old Testament, God commanded the children of Israel to not harvest the corners of their fields so that the poor, fatherless, widows, and strangers (travelers) could go in and gather (glean) food for themselves.
-This was one of the ways God was teaching the Israelites the importance of helping those in need and opening their hearts to the plight of those in want (see Leviticus 19:9 - 10, Deuteronomy 24:19 - 22).
+In the Old Testament, God commanded the Israelites to not harvest the corners of their fields so that the poor and strangers (travelers) could glean food for themselves.
+This was one of the ways the Lord taught them about the importance of helping those in need and opening their hearts to the plight of those less fortunate (Leviticus 19:9 - 10, Deuteronomy 24:19 - 22).

-God wants us to use wisdom in aiding the poor and not just simply give them whatever they ask for.
-Those in need DO have a responsibility when they seek help.
+The Bible wants us to use wisdom when helping the poor.
+This means we should not give them whatever they ask for.
 Those receiving assistance should expect (as much as they are able) to work for it and not just get "something for nothing" (Leviticus 19:9 - 10).
-God requires the needy to do at least a little work in helping themselves or they should not eat!
-The New Testament reiterates the principle that those able to work yet refuse to do so should NOT be helped (2Thessalonians 3:10).
+The able-bodied poor should do at least some work or they should not eat!
+Those who are able but refuse to work should not be helped (2Thessalonians 3:10).

-Clearly, according to the Bible, when we help those who are poor we should not do so grudgingly.
-We should also not do so because we think we have to in order to please God.
-We should offer our aid with a willing, generous heart (2Corinthians 9:7).
+According to the Bible, when we help those who are poor we should not do so grudgingly.
+We should also not help the less fortunate because we think we have to in order to please God.
+We are commanded to offer aid with a willing, generous heart (2Corinthians 9:7).